tplatt92/tplatt92/README.md

 Day 26: Embedded some of the weekly concepts learned using the exorcism platform which has been very enjoyable.

 Day 27: Decided to start a portfolio project in order to build a central hub to display my projects.
 I completed the navbar and learnt about the css clamp feature to create responsive typography.

+Day 28: Completed the hero section of my personal portfolio that was responsive to different screen sizes.
+Started the third week of school of code confident, we looked at debugging and how to use the dev tools to help debug.
+We learnt about different error types and how we can use systematic processes to handle them.

+Day 29: Completed the skills section, responsive to different screen sizes.
+During the bootcamp we focused on using JS to manipulate the DOM.
+We looked at grabbing, creating, and modifying different elements on the page.

+Day 30: Completed codewars challenges and achieved the 5kyu rank!
+We focused on JavaScript events and how we can use eventListeners to create dynamic user interactions.
+We completed a series of challenges that utilised different events and other concepts that we had previously learnt in week two which was challenging but really rewarding.

+Day 31: We recapped how we can get information from arrays and objects but utilising data sets which include several levels of nesting.
+Once we achieved that we looked at external API's and get requests using fetch, async functions, promises and await.
+This was a challenging day for me and I found understanding promises difficult, I did some extra reading in the evening in preparation for the hackathon where we would have to create our own weather application using an external API.

+Day 32: Hackathon day went incredibly well and my team and I were very happy with what we managed to achieve.
+We create a fully functioning weather application which used an external weather API and rendered out the information onto a clean looking interface.
+Even after the day was over, I took it upon myself to hook up another geolocation API in order for users to be able to input a location and get the weather from that API.

+Day 33: Completed the bootcamps weekend task which was to use another API and render out some information that had been displayed.
+I teamed up with another bootcamper and we used a Pokemon API to create our very own working Pokedex application.
+Using a Pokedex template, we hooked the API up to different elements and successfully rendered out the information we wanted to the pokedex.
+We were incredibly happy with the results.